About FOIA Lawsuit Data

 How We Obtain and Compile Information

 We download court documents using the U.S. Courts’ Public Access to Court Electronic Records system, known as PACER.
-Included in our archive are all lawsuits in our coverage period for which the “nature of suit” was classified by the federal courts as a Freedom of Information Act case.
+Included in our archive are all lawsuits in our coverage period for which the “nature of suit” was classified by the federal courts as a Freedom of Information Act case or where the cause of action was 5 USC 552 (fi).

-We are investigating other methods of identifying cases involving FOIA, even if the nature of the suit wasn’t explicitly specified as FOIA by the courts.
+We are investigating other methods of identifying cases involving FOIA, even if the nature of the suit or cause of action weren’t explicitly specified as FOIA by the courts.
 And interested users are invited to add cases and documents that may otherwise be missing from our archive.

 After obtaining information and documents on each lawsuit, we compile extensive case-by-case data along with several statistical series.
 These form the basis of our reports on statistical trends and on the composition of FOIA lawsuits; you can access the data through the various tools on this site.